-Applicants can apply for either the ARC Research Fellowship or the ARC Implementation Fellowship but not both.
+Applicants can apply for either the ARC Research Fellowship or the ARC Implementation Fellowship, but not both.

 1. ARC Research Fellowship

-The research fellowship is a 12-month programme, aimed at people working in the voluntary sector and health and social care professionals who are keen to develop an understanding of the research environment, and to develop skills in research methodology, service redesign and change management.
-The focus is on local applied research and evaluation projects, building local capacity for evidence-informed practice, and facilitating networking across health and social care.
-The ARC Research Fellows will be funded by the ARC for one day a week for a year (to a maximum of £12,500), to carry out a project during their fellowship year under the supervision of one of the ARC’s senior researchers.
-In addition to the research project, the fellows attend monthly half-day teaching workshops.
-The time for research and teaching must be agreed with the employer to be protected fellowship time.
-A key aim is to make the programme valuable to the individual fellow and their employing organisation.
+The ARC research fellowship is a 12-month programme, aimed at health and social care professionals and people working in the voluntary sector, who are keen to understand the research environment, and to develop skills in research methodology, service redesign and change management.
+The focus of the fellowship is on local applied research and evaluation projects, building local capacity for evidence-informed practice, and facilitating networking across health and social care.
+The ARC Research Fellows will be funded by the ARC for one day a week for a year (to a maximum of £12,500), to carry out a research project during their fellowship year under the supervision of a senior academic or a senior clinician.
+In addition to doing their research project, the fellows attend workshops which are part of a teaching programme, and an action learning group.

 2. ARC Implementation Fellowship